The Great Escaper (2023)

 Kent Locations Used:

-Port of Dover, Dover, Abbot’s Cliff
+Port of Dover, Abbot’s Cliff

 Inspired by true events, The Great Escaper (2023) chronicles the story of WWII veteran Bernard Jordan, who masterminded a ‘great escape’ from his care home in order to attend the 70th Anniversary of the D-Day landings in France.